DIY Kids: Tabletop Puppet Theatre for under $5

 3. As my design went above the fold at the top of the box, I used an offcut to reinforce the fold, gluing it into place with some craft glue and trimming off the excess cardboard.

 4. As with the kitchen and car projects, I am choosing to use self adhesive book covering instead of paint to decorate the puppet theatre.
-I lay the book covering out, securing it at the far end with a weight and only remove a section of the cover paper at a time.
+I lay the book covering out, securing it at the far end with a weight and removed one section of the cover paper at a time so that I could cover one end, then the front, and finally the second end.
+As you go, smooth the book covering down, pushing any bubbles to the edge.
+Fold book covering tightly over all straight edges

 5. To fold the book covering neatly over the curved edges, make small cuts every two centimetres or so and then fold each section tightly over.